-Our last stop was not part of the itinerary but the day had gone so well our guide asked if we’d like to stop by a small family winery – Wine Cellar Begić in Ljubuški Herzegovina – on the way back to Sarajevo.
+Our last stop was not part of the itinerary, but the day had gone so well our guide asked if we’d like to stop by a small family winery – Wine Cellar Begić in Ljubuški Herzegovina – on the way back to Sarajevo.
 We agreed and arrived shortly before sunset.

 It’s a lovely isolated vineyard started by a man who made wine for his family and friends and slowly got involved in the commercial market.
 Some of their wines are made from plavac mali grapes indigenous to the area.
 As the winery grows, they plan to expand and add a larger wine cellar and small restaurant.
 Plavac Mali is fantastic!

 We toured the grounds and wine cellar and listened to interesting wine-making notes.
-At that point my brain was already saturated with details of the long day – I don’t remember much.
-It was a pleasant experience enjoying the sunset, a full moon rising, and sampling local figs, cheese, and other products made and grown on the winery.
-It was truly a Bosnian experience and time well spent with gracious hosts.
+At that point my brain was already well saturated with details of the long day – I don’t remember much.
+It was a pleasant experience enjoying the sunset, a full moon rising, and sampling local wine, figs, cheese, and other products made and grown on the winery.
+It was a true Bosnian experience and time well spent with gracious hosts.
 We stayed longer than planned and didn’t begin our drive back to Sarajevo until late.